Choose a Scenario

 Social Profile Projection

-A social rendering service receives a manifest, checks consent, extracts the publicProfile shard, and renders a schema:Person profile card.
+A social rendering service receives a manifest, checks consent, extracts the publicProfile facet, and renders a schema:Person profile card.

 Smart Glasses Consent Check

-Two virtual worlds receive the same manifest and project cross-world identity.
-Consent controls which features each world can access.
+A subject portals between different virtual worlds using the same manifest.
+Consent controls which features each destination can access.

 RP1 Spatial Fabric Anchoring

-An RP1 spatial fabric node receives a manifest with spatial anchors and place membership data.
+An RP1 spatial fabric node receives a manifest with spatial anchors, attachment freshness hints, and place membership data.
 Consent controls whether cross-world linking is permitted.

 OMATrust Attestation Lifecycle